-Campus Activities Board (CAB) The mission of the CAB is to provide social activities and events that unite the student body and enhance the Nichols College community.
+Campus Activities Board (CAB) The mission of CAB is to engage students and enhance the social culture by coordinating relevant events and experiences.
 CAB provides events ranging from comedians, live music, novelties, Bingo, Bison Fest, and more.
 CAB is open to the entire Nichols College community and welcomes programming suggestions to best meet the interests of the student body.
 CAB hosts over 100 programs a year.